MataiMoorfield/ESP32-Sensor-Visualisation/examples/string/README.md

 # Info
-This examople is for the ESP32 to test the full system without any sensors but still running the ESP32.
+This example is for the ESP32 to test the full system without any sensors.

 # How to use
 1. Change the code in the ```main.ino``` script for your current network and network password